 Stories from Newburyport

+The Newburyport Tea Party - When Parliament laid a tax on tea, the British locked all the tea that had arrived in Newburyport into the powder house.
+Eleazer Johnson led a group of men who shattered the door and burned the tea in Market Square.
 Jane Hooper, the fortune-teller - Jane Hooper was in 1760 a Newburyport "school dame" but after she lost that job she found fame as a fortune-teller.
 When the Madame made her yearly visit to Ipswich, the young and the old called on her to learn of their fates.
 The tragic story of Rebecca Rawson, 1679 - Rebecca Rawson of Newbury became one of the most popular young ladies in Boston society.
 She married a charming but cunning young man who left her desolate in London.
 On her return to America, the ship was swallowed by a tsunami.
-Newburyport Colonial homes - The HABS and the HABs NOTS Documenting the Architecture of Newburyport in the Historic American Buildings Survey Newburyport, MA was settled in 1635 as part of the town of Newbury.
-In 1764, the General Court of Massachusetts passed “An act for erecting part of the town of Newbury […] Postcards from Newburyport - (Click on any image to begin a slideshow.
+Postcards from Newburyport - (Click on any image to begin a slideshow.
 Press the X in the top left corner or the Esc button to leave the slide show).
 Bombshell from Louisbourg - Mounted securely to a stone post at the corner of Middle and Independent Streets in Newburyport, there was for many years a large cast-iron bombshell, thrown from a mortar at the Second Siege of Louisbourg, Nova Scotia in 1758.
-It was brought to Newbury by Nathaniel Knapp, who served as […] The Great Newburyport fire, May 31, 1811 - A fire commenced about nine o’clock in a stable in Mechanic Row in Newburyport on the evening of May 31st, 1811.
-(The description below is from The Fireman’s Own Book by George P. Little, 1918.)
-Joppa Flats, Newburyport - In the late 19th Century, clam shacks proliferated along a stretch of the Merrimack River in Newburyport known as Joppa Flats, providing clams to the Boston area.
+It was brought to Newbury by Nathaniel Knapp, who served as […] Joppa Flats, Newburyport - In the late 19th Century, clam shacks proliferated along a stretch of the Merrimack River in Newburyport known as Joppa Flats, providing clams to the Boston area.
 Photos in this slideshow were provided by Laurie Jarvis Short.
 Visit her Joppa Flats page on Facebook.
 Newburyport and its Neighborhoods, 1874, by Harriet Prescott Spofford - Excerpt from “Newburyport and its Neighborhood” by Harriet Prescott Spofford, July 1875, the New Harper’s Monthly Magazine.
 “The history of Newburyport, and of her mother Newbury, much of which has become incorporated with herself, is replete with striking facts and marvels.
-She had not only the first of […] Lord Timothy Dexter - Lord Timothy Dexter of Newburyport was insane but profited from everything he undertook, He declared himself to be "the greatest philosopher in the known world."
-His book "A Pickle for the Knowing Ones" is a collection of whatever entered his head at the moment, spelling as he wished, and devoid of punctuation.
+She had not only the first of […] Lord Timothy Dexter - Lord Timothy Dexter of Newburyport was insane but profited from everything he undertook.
+He declared himself to be "the greatest philosopher in the known world."
+His book, "A Pickle for the Knowing Ones" is a collection of whatever entered his head at the moment, spelling as he wished, and devoid of punctuation.

 Documenting the Architecture of Newburyport in the Historic American Buildings Survey